makrai/notes/levin93-verb-classes-alter.md

   means "see"/"frighten"
 * on the basis of these assumptions about the meaning of gaily, the two speakers are able to make judgments about its syntactic behavior
-* e.g. middle transitivity alternation
+* eg middle transitivity alternation
   * available only to change of state verbs such as frighten, cut, split
 * _spray/load_(Rappaport and B. Levin,1988) and Pinker (1989)
 * the church example (Hale and Keyser,1991) for a discussion of  and E. V